Xerass/BasicML/README.md

 # basicML

-A student's projects around ML.
+A student's projects around ML

 ## Libraries & Tools Used